Pik-Fix: Restoring and Colorizing Old Photos: Introduction

-- We propose \textit{the first end-to-end deep learning framework} (Pik-Fix) that learns to simultaneously restore and colorize the old old photos, while requiring only a limited amount of training data;

-- A \textit{reference-based multi-scale color histogram fusion method for image colorization} that learns the content-aware transfer functions between the input and reference signals;

-- \textit{The first publicly available dataset of authentic, real-world degraded old photographs}.
-Each of these 200 authentic contents is paired with a 'pristine' versions of each that were manually restored and colorized by Adobe Photoshop editors;

-- Our experimental results show that the model, called Pik-Fix, achieves better visual and numerical performance than state-of-the-art methods on existing synthetic data and on our new real-world dataset.
+\begin{itemize}[leftmargin=*,noitemsep] \item We propose \textit{the first end-to-end deep learning framework} (Pik-Fix) that learns to simultaneously restore and colorize old photos, only requiring a small amount of training data. \item A \textit{reference-based multi-scale color histogram fusion method} for image colorization that learns the content-aware transfer functions between the input and reference. \item \textit{The first publicly available dataset of authentic, real-world degraded old photographs}.
+Each of these 200 authentic contents is paired with a 'pristine' version that were manually restored and colorized by Photoshop editors. \item Our experimental results show that the model, called Pik-Fix, achieves better visual and numerical performance than state-of-the-art methods on existing synthetic data and on our new real-world dataset. \end{itemize}

-The rest of the paper is organized as follows.
-Section \ref{sec:related-work} reviews previous literature relevant to image colorization and old photo restoration, while Section \ref{sec:methodology} details our proposed Pik-Fix model.
-Experimental results and concluding remarks are given in Sections \ref{sec:experiments} and \ref{sec:conclusion}, respectively.